-2) For international circuits, 800 Hz is the recommended frequency for single-frequency maintenance measurements.
-However, by agreement between the Administrations concerned, 1000 Hz may be used for such measurements, since it is a fact that 1000 Hz is widely used for single-frequency measurements on some international circuits.
+3) For international circuits, 800 Hz is the recommended frequency for single-frequency maintenance measurements.
+However, by agreement between the Administrations concerned, 1000 Hz may be used for such measurements, since it is a fact that 1000 Hz is widely used for single-frequency measurements on international and intercontinental circuits.